 The second and third chapters of Genesis tell a unified story.
 The second chapter, covered in this article, is a second creation account.
 While the first account takes a broad view of creation, the account in this chapter narrows that down to focus on humanity, specifically the first couple, and the garden, in the land of Eden, where they lived.
-For modern readers there is a tension between these two stories.
+For modern readers, there is tension between these two stories.
 But that tension did not exist for the ancient reader, and I will make no attempt to reconcile the two accounts.
-Instead, like other articles in this series, I will be looking at what the account has to teach us, regardless how we might view the historicity of the account.
+Instead, like other articles in this series, I will be looking at what the account has to teach us, regardless of how we might view the historicity of the account.

 This is the Account Of

 In each of these other tôlēdôt sections, we see a human family line, or what comes from these different individuals.
 Here, we also see what comes from God.
 The heavens and the earth, a pair of humans, and a garden.
 The humans are particularly significant here.
-God is in the position of Father and we as his offspring.
-You see this referred to in Luke’s genealogy of Jesus where Adam is identified as the son of God.
-And Paul, in his discussion with the philosophers in Athens also refers to us as being the offspring of God (Acts 17:24-29).
+God is in the position of Father, and we as his offspring.
+You see this referred to in Luke’s genealogy of Jesus, where Adam is identified as the son of God.
+And Paul, in his discussion with the philosophers in Athens, also refers to us as being the offspring of God (Acts 17:24-29).

 The Lord God

 There are a number of words used in the Old Testament for God.
-One of these is ’elōhîm.
-This is a plural word, and could be translated as gods.
+One of these is “elōhîm.”
+This is a plural word and could be translated as gods.
 And it often is.
 An example is the first commandment in Exodus 20:2-3.
-The introduction includes the expression “I am the LORD (yhwh) your God (’elōhîm).”
-And the first commandment then says “You shall have no other gods (’elōhîm) before me.”
+The introduction includes the expression, “I am the LORD (YHWH) your God (’elōhîm).”
+And the first commandment then says, “You shall have no other gods (’elōhîm) before me.”
 The word itself cannot be used to distinguish between the one true God, and the gods of the surrounding peoples.
 You have to depend on the context to determine which it is.

-In the first chapter of Genesis it is ’elōhîm who speaks creation into existence.
-The associated nouns are all singular though, which would render ’elōhîm as singular as well.
+In the first chapter of Genesis, it is ’elōhîm who speaks creation into existence.
+The associated nouns are all singular, though, which would render ’elōhîm as singular as well.
 So rather than gods speaking, it is ‘the ’elōhîm, singular, who speaks.
-It is assumed that the God of Israel is intended here although it is not explicitly stated as such.
+It is assumed that the God of Israel is intended here, although it is not explicitly stated as such.

-But in the second chapter that ambiguity is removed.
-It is now yhwh ’elōhîm who is acting.
+But in the second chapter, that ambiguity is removed.
+It is now YHWH ’elōhîm who is acting.
 This is the same as the introduction to the ten commandments.
 YHWH is the personal name God gave to Moses at the burning bush.
 And it is used here to make clear just which of the ‘gods’ was responsible for what is happening in this account of creation.
 It is the God of Abraham, Issac, and Jacob.
 The God who choose Israel as his special possession.
 And the one worshiped by Christians as the only true God.

 This account starts with the heavens and earth in existence.
 But the land is described as uncultivated.
 Shrubs and plants are not growing because there is no rain, and there is no one to cultivate the land.
-While this might be taken to mean that there was no vegetation at all, it seems better to be to see it as simply there being no land under cultivation.
-There were no gardens, orchards, or vineyards, since there was no one to plant and care for them.
+While this might be taken to mean that there was no vegetation at all, it seems better to be to see it as simply saying there is no land under cultivation.
+There were no gardens, orchards, or vineyards since there was no one to plant and care for them.

-God then determined that the man needs a companion.
+God then determined that man needed a companion.
 So he created all of the animals and brought them to Adam so he could name them.
 But no suitable companion was found for the man.
 So he put him into a deep sleep, removed a rib, and used it to form a woman.
 God then presented her to the man, a suitable helper.
 And they were naked and unashamed.

 A Living Soul

-While there is nothing in our creation that would seem to make us any different than other animals, as the story goes on it is apparent that we are unique.
+While there is nothing in our creation that would seem to make us any different than other animals, as the story goes on, it is apparent that we are unique.
 It is only humanity that is created to have a personal relationship with our creator.
 We are created in his image, unlike the rest of creation.
 Created to rule the rest of creation.
 And tasked with caring for the garden.